polypheny/Polypheny-IPython/README.md

 ```

 Additionally to the query language, a namespace can be specified.
 It is also possible to set flags.
-The `-c` flag deactivates the cache for this query.:
+The `-c` flag deactivates the cache for this query:
 ```python
 %%poly mql mynamespace -c
 db.emps.find({})